bbalage/JSCanvasGameCourse/docs/lesson2.md

         this.ctx = ctx;
         this.sprites = sprites;

         // Lots of magic numbers here!
-Need for a configuration file! this.player = new Tank(10, 10, 15, 15, 0, 1, 3, "tank");
+Need for a configuration file? this.player = new Tank(10, 10, 15, 15, 0, 1, 3, "tank");
     }
 }